 Legacy framing systems fail to eliminate thermal bridging at the most crucial points for thermal loss in any building: windows and openings.
 Ignoring this issue results in thermal inefficiencies that lead to energy losses of up to 55%.
-To avoid thermal bridging at building openings, install GreenGirt CMH XO™, which ensures seamless thermal alignment and structural strength across every window perimeter.
+To avoid thermal bridging at building openings, install GreenGirt XO™, which ensures seamless thermal alignment and structural strength across every window perimeter.

 Thermal Inefficiency at Building Openings